Tramadol vs. Oxycodone: main differences and similarities

 Oxycodone is a semi-synthetic narcotic, opioid pain management technique.
 It is derived from a part of a poppy plant called thebaine.

-The initial FDA-approved doses of Tramadol begin at Tramadol 25mg to 50mg, which can be increased to Tramadol 100mg.
-Tramadol dose that is not approved by the FDA is Tramadol 225mg in the USA and 200mg.
+The initial FDA-approved doses of Ultram begin at Ultram 25mg to 50mg, which can be increased to Tramadol 100mg.
+Topdol dose that is not approved by the FDA is Tramadol 225mg in the USA and 200mg.

 agonist, quite similar in analgesic potency to morphine, and it is used orally for cancer pain and for post-operative pain.

 Tramadol 225mg in usa , a weak opioid μ-receptor agonist, may have a favorable potency and side effect profile for intravenous patient-controlled analgesia (PCA).

 It is a centrally-acting pain killer drug with a low affinity for μ-opioid receptors.
 It is as low as 1/6 to 1/10 as potent an analgesic as morphine when both intensity and duration of the effect were considered.

 The low risk of respiratory depression makes it potentially suitable for analgesic use with PCA, which is a popular method for postoperative pain management.

 It is a Schedule II drug as classified in the Controlled Substance Act of the FDA.

 Ultram is a schedule IV drug as classified in the Controlled Substance Act of the FDA.

 It has a lower possibility of abuse and drug dependence than that of Percocet